jindrichmynarz/dissertation/parts/tensor_factorization.md

 ### Implementation of RESCAL-based matchmakers

-We implemented *matchmaker-rescal*, described in the [@sec:matchmaker-rescal], a thin wrapper of RESCAL that runs our evaluation protocol, explained in the [@sec:evaluation-protocol].
+We implemented *matchmaker-rescal*, described in [Section @sec:matchmaker-rescal], a thin wrapper of RESCAL that runs our evaluation protocol, explained in [Section @sec:evaluation-protocol].
-Instead of extending RESCAL, our contribution lies in the data preparation and pre-processing described in the [@sec:loading-rescal].
+Instead of extending RESCAL, our contribution lies in the data preparation and pre-processing described in [Section @sec:loading-rescal].

 When developing the RESCAL wrapper, we needed to take several aspects of performance into consideration.
 Due to the size of the processed data it is important to leverage its sparseness, which is why we employ efficient data structures for sparse matrices from the SciPy^[<https://www.scipy.org>] library.